 -Tear extending backward to the arch or ascending aorta (retrograde dissection), requires emergency surgery

 For an ascending aortic dissection, the course and length of your recovery would depend on your condition at the time of surgery, the extent of the operation, and any post-operative complications.
 The hospital stay may vary from 5-7 days to 3-4 weeks.

 For a medically managed dissection that involves the descending thoracic aorta and abdomen, your hospital stay would be 5-7 days to make sure that your blood pressure is well-controlled and the aorta is not changing on follow-up imaging.
-If the dissection is treated with a stent graft, the hospital stay could vary from 5-7 days to a few weeks, depending on whether you have post-operative complications such as leg weakness.
+If the dissection is treated with a stent graft, the hospital stay could vary from 5-7 days to a few weeks, depending on whether you have post-operative complications.

 What happens after discharge from the hospital?

 Regardless of what part of the aorta is involved, if you have an aortic dissection, you will need lifelong surveillance to monitor for post-operative complications or continued growth or change in the aorta.
 Surveillance imaging may include CT scans or magnetic resonance imaging (MRI).
 Follow-up is usually with a cardiothoracic surgeon who will review the imaging and determine what, if any, further procedures need to be performed.
 A typical follow up plan would be to see your surgeon at 1 month, 6 months, 1 year, and then once a year with a CT scan or MRI at each visit.
 Sometimes more frequent visits are needed.

 In addition, you will need to see your primary care physician and cardiologist regularly to make sure your blood pressure is well-controlled.
 This often requires taking several medications.
 Modifying your activity or exercise is recommended, including avoiding heavy lifting and prolonged straining.
 If you smoke or do drugs, you should quit.
 Your primary doctor can prescribe medications that will help you quit smoking.